Que0Le/que0le.github.io/content/posts/embeded-eink-dream/index.md

 # draft: false
 ---

 A WIP post about the IoT eink project.
+The project is halted due to lack of time and opportunity.

 ## Introduction